On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Relation to the Cohen-Lenstra-Martinet moment predictions

 We start from the perspective of the heuristics of Cohen-Lenstra \cite{CohLen84} and Cohen-Martinet \cite{CohMar90}.
 We will show in this section that a collection of moment asymptotics predicted by these heuristics, and indeed even a collection of much weaker upper bounds, implies Conjecture \ref{conj_class}.
 We will furthermore note that another well-known conjecture formulated under the heuristics (the density statement) does not suffice alone to imply Conjecture \ref{conj_class}.

 The Cohen-Lenstra and Cohen-Martinet heuristics predict, for ``good'' primes $\ell$, the distribution of class groups and their $\ell$-torsion subgroups as $K$ varies over a family of number fields of fixed degree.
-For example, the Cohen-Lenstra heuristics for the family $\Fscr^-(X)$ of imaginary quadratic fields imply a moment asymptotic for each odd prime $\ell$: namely that for every positive integer $k \geq 1$, \beq \sum_{K \in \Fscr^-(X)} |\Cl_K[\ell]|^k \sim c^-_{\ell,k} \sum_{K \in \Fscr^-(X)} 1, \eeq where $c^-_{\ell,k}$ is the number of $\Z/\ell\Z$ subspaces of the vector space $(\Z/\ell\Z)^k$ (see, e.g. \cite[Lemma 3.2]{Woo15}).
-For real quadratic fields, the Cohen-Lenstra heuristics imply similar moment asymptotics with different values of $c_{\ell,k}^+$.
+For example, the Cohen-Lenstra heuristics for the family $\Fscr_2^-(X)$ of imaginary quadratic fields imply a moment asymptotic for each odd prime $\ell$: namely that for every positive integer $k \geq 1$, \beq \sum_{K \in \Fscr_2^-(X)} |\Cl_K[\ell]|^k \sim c^-_{\ell,k} \sum_{K \in \Fscr_2^-(X)} 1, \eeq where $c^-_{\ell,k}$ is the number of $\Z/\ell\Z$ subspaces of the vector space $(\Z/\ell\Z)^k$ (see, e.g. \cite[Lemma 3.2]{Woo15}).
+For real quadratic fields, the Cohen-Lenstra heuristics imply similar moment asymptotics with different values of the constant, say $c_{\ell,k}^+$.

-In forthcoming work of the third author and W. Wang, it will be shown that given a permutation group $G$, for ``good'' primes (including all $\ell \ndiv |G|$), the Cohen-Martinet heuristics imply moment asymptotics analogous to (\ref{CL_k_moment}) for the family of fields with Galois group $G$ and fixed signature, again with different values of the constant playing the role of $c_{\ell,k}^-$.
+Given a permutation group $G$, for primes $\ell \ndiv |G|$, the Cohen-Martinet heuristics imply moment asymptotics analogous to (\ref{CL_k_moment}) for the family of fields with Galois group $G$ and fixed signature, again with different values of the constant playing the role of $c_{\ell,k}^-$.
+(This follows from \cite[Theorem 6.1]{Wang2019}, after expressing $ |\Cl_K[\ell]|^k$ as $|\Hom(\Cl_K,(\Z/\ell\Z)^k)|$ and then noting each homomorphism $\phi$ corresponds to a $\Gamma$ module homorphism from $\Cl_K$ to $\Ind_{1}^{\Gamma} \im \phi$.)

 It is worth mentioning the few known asymptotic results that verify cases of (\ref{CL_k_moment}) or its analogues for higher degree fields.
 First, Davenport and Heilbronn \cite{DavHei71} proved (\ref{CL_k_moment}) for $\ell=3$ and $k=1$, with $c^-_{3,1} = 2$, as well as its real analogue with $c_{3,1}^+ = 4/3$.
 Second, Bhargava \cite{Bha05} proved the conjectured asymptotic for cubic fields and $2$-torsion, for the first moment ($k=1$).
 Although not originally included in the Cohen-Lenstra heuristics, Fouvry and Kl\"{u}ners \cite{FouKlu06} proved an analogous result related to $4$-torsion when $K$ is quadratic, for all $k \geq 1$ (see Remark \ref{remark_FK}).